 - Staying out of crowded places and mass gatherings.

 Student life is an important part of the college experience.
-Efforts will be made to continue providing programming to students where physical distancing is possible.
+Efforts are being made to continue providing programming to students where physical distancing is possible.
 Other events may be provided virtually.

 Academic Support and Student Services

-Academic support, such as Tutoring and Supplemental Instruction and Disability Access, will continue to provide services virtually and in person as physical distancing allows.
-Other areas that provide student services, such as Campus Recreation and the Pope Student Center will continue to serve students with physical distancing guidelines in place.
-The Ken White Student Health Center, which includes the Counseling Center will primarily provide telehealth services; in-person services will be by appointment only and will follow current GDPH and CDC guidelines.
+Academic support, such as Tutoring and Supplemental Instruction and Disability Access, continues to provide services virtually and in person as physical distancing allows.
+Other areas that provide student services, such as Campus Recreation and the Pope Student Center continue to serve students with physical distancing guidelines in place.
+The Ken White Student Health Center, which includes the Counseling Center primarily provides telehealth services; in-person services are by appointment only and follow current GDPH and CDC guidelines.

 Residence life is a critical component to many students’ experiences.
-Residence hall rooms will be viewed as a shared residence within each room or suite, similar to a family’s shared residence in that physical/social distancing practices are not expected within the room or suite.
+Residence hall rooms are viewed as a shared residence within each room or suite, similar to a family’s shared residence in that physical/social distancing practices are not expected within the room or suite.

-Enrollment services will continue to provide virtual assistance.
-Those needing to be served in-person will be required to make an appointment.
-The number of people in the Enrollment Services lobby will be limited.
-Forms and processes not already provided online will be added (such as graduation application, add/drop forms, etc.).
+Enrollment services continues to provide virtual assistance.
+Those needing to be served in-person are required to make an appointment.
+The number of people in the Enrollment Services lobby is limited.
+Forms and processes not already provided online have been added (such as graduation application, add/drop forms, etc.).
 More information has been sent through Dalton State email.

-Roberts Library will be open in a limited capacity for student and employee services.
-Library staff will continue to provide resources to the campus community and the public virtually.
+Roberts Library is open in a limited capacity for student and employee services.
+Library staff continues to provide resources to the campus community and the public virtually.
 More information has been sent through Dalton State email.

-Requests to host events in campus event spaces will be approved on a case-by-case basis.
+Requests to host events in campus event spaces are being approved on a case-by-case basis.
 Approved events must adhere to current physical distancing guidelines.

-Dalton State will follow the guidelines and recommendations of the NAIA and Southern States Athletics Conference in addition to the current guidelines from the USG, Governor’s Task Force, the GDPH and CDC.
+Dalton State is following the guidelines and recommendations of the NAIA and Southern States Athletics Conference in addition to the current guidelines from the USG, Governor’s Task Force, the GDPH and CDC.